What is Handvo?

 - Add finely chopped spinach (palak).

-- For a more crunchier top, add extra oil on top before baking.
+- For a more crunchier top, drizzle some extra oil on top before baking.

 - Adjust the amount of spices according to your taste.